Duett-AS/DuettAPI/README.md

 ## Current status

 **Article:**
-This datagroup has all you need to manage articles eg. for hour registation, orders and travel expenses etc.
+This datagroup has all you need to manage articles eg. for hour registration, orders and travel expenses etc.
 <p align="right">(<a href="#top">back to top</a>)</p>

 **Carriers:**